Share this post

 How do you know if your squash is ready to use?
 Well, the stem tells you all you need to know.
 When hard squashes are picked, they’re really not ready to use.
 The farmers cure them—which just basically means they’re drying out the flesh, toughening the skin, and that’s where the stem comes in.

-You want your stem of the squash to be a little hard, woody, we call it “corked.”
+You want your stem of the squash to be a little hard and woody, we call it “corked.”

-Pictured here is an example of a nice squash, but as you can see by the stem, it is green and not ready to eat.
+Pictured here is an example of a nice squash, but as you can see by the stem, it is green which means it is not quite ready to eat.
 Look for stems that are dry and woody.
 That is a sign of a properly cured squash.

 How to Store Winter Squash

 So, you see all the varieties, and you may wonder what do I do with them?
-Let’ go over a few of the more common ones you see.
+Let’s go over a few of the more common ones you see.

 Sugar Pie Pumpkins are great for, well..pie.